pichchanthorn/oracle-project-frontend/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+> Make sure the [backend API](https://github.com/pichchanthorn/oracle-project-backend) is running first (`http://localhost:3000`) so the app has data to load.

 ## Code scaffolding